RasmusGodske/blog/_posts/2024-04-08-setting-up-the-perfect-laravel-stack.md

 I hope you found this guide helpful.
 If you have any questions or feedback, feel free to reach out to me either on my [LinkedIn](https://www.linkedin.com/in/rasmusgodske/) or in the comment section below.
 I would love to hear your thoughts on this guide!

+## What's next?

+- Fancy adding typescript support?
+If yes, you can find a guide here: [here](/posts/perfecting-laravel-typescript-for-better-bug-free-code).

 **Happy coding!**